ShashankIITG/testRepo/documentary.md

 7. `git commit -m "{text}" -m "{additional text}"`: The first "text" is the main/major commit message and the 'additional text' is the optional description of the commit message.

 ```
-git commit -m "performed git few commands on local machine till now" -m "performed git clone, status, add, and restore commands. \n I have also created document where i wrote all the commands i performed."
+$ git commit -m "performed git few commands on local machine till now" -m "performed git clone, status, add, and restore commands.
+I have also created document where i wrote all the commands i performed."

 [main f52969e] performed git few commands on local machine till now
  2 files changed, 57 insertions(+)
  create mode 100644 documentary.md